SEEKCommons/seekcommons-org-website/fellowship-faq.md

 **Who do I contact if I have questions related to my application?**

 You can find all the information you need to apply via the documents provided about the application process.
-If you still have questions after reading these documents, please reach out to: megan@openenvironmentaldata.org
+If you still have questions after reading these documents, please reach out to Jessica Reyes (at Notre Dame).

 **I have an idea that seems relevant but doesn’t fit neatly in the topics listed.
 Should I still apply?**